Bbo-91/ProductPal/README.md

 <br>

-- The search works so it searches ==for any word== in the product title that matches the written text in the search bar not just the first word.
+- The search works so it searches **for any word** in the product title that matches the written text in the search bar not just the first word.

 #### Category feature